 Sometimes you simply just need a clean, blank canvas to start journaling, and the Moleskine Classic Notebook is one of the best you can buy.
 This 5” x 8.25” notebook has 192 pages of blank, 70 gsm weighted paper.
 It’s unlined, making it flexible for whatever type of self-journaling you want to do — and as typical with Moleskine, it has a signature pocket at the end, so you can keep anything that inspires you.
 It also has the standard elastic closure and hardbound black cover, making it easy to use when you’re on the go.

-Amazon reviewers say the 5” x 8.25” size is the perfect “to-go” notebook, not too bulky but not too small to be useful.
-Moleskine is perennially one of the best-reviewed products out there, and you can't go wrong introducing it into your self-journaling process.
+Moleskine is perennially one of the best-reviewed products out there, so you can't go wrong introducing it into your self-journaling process.